Mean square in the prime geodesic theorem: Introduction

 where $\eta=7/10$ (resp. $\eta=3/4$) for $\Gamma$ cocompact (resp. ordinary cofinite), and with $X$ outside a set $B\subseteq [1,\infty)$ of finite logarithmic measure, that is, such that \( \int_B X^{-1} dX < \infty. \) Theorem \ref{intro:thm01} improves on this to the extent that $\eta$ can be taken to be any number greater than $2/3$.
 Indeed, a direct consequence of Theorem \ref{intro:thm01} is that for every cofinite Fuchsian group, and for every $\eps>0$, the set

 has finite logarithmic measure.
 Iwaniec claims without proof in \cite[p.
 187]{iwaniec_nonholomorphic_1984} that \enquote{it is easy to prove that $P_\Gamma(X)\ll X^{2/3}$ for almost all $X$}.
-We believe that he had in mind a result of the type of Theorem \ref{intro:thm01}, which, however, gives the claim (up to $\eps$) only outside a set of finite logarithmic measure. \end{rmk}
+Theorem \ref{intro:thm01} proves his claim (up to $\eps$) for $X$ outside a set of finite logarithmic measure. \end{rmk}

 In the case of the modular group we can prove a stronger bound than for the general cofinite case.
 In this case we can exploit the Kuznetsov trace formula, obtaining the following.

 \begin{thm} Let $G=\PSL(2,\ZZ)$.
 For $A \gg 1$ and every $\eps>0$,